To Report Child Abuse

 Description:

 Over 2,000 research studies have shown that hope is the #1 predictor of future well-being outcomes.
 Simply stated, high hope individuals are more likely to be healthier, happier in their jobs, and more fulfilled in life than their lower hope peers.
 Hope is easily defined, easily measured, and easily taught and practiced.
-In school settings, hope is a predictor of attendance, school engagement, achievement, and staff productivity.
+Hope is a predictor of improvement in engagement, achievement, productivity, and resilience.

 Participants will be trained to act as a Hope Champion, an individual who can help leaders and community members make connections between hope science and any organizational initiatives.